-Cigarette lighter
+Cigarette lighter\

-Fig. 86 Lighter
+Fig. 86 Lighte

-- Press on the cigarette lighter ⇒ Fig. 86 to activate it ⇒ A. - Wait for the lighter to spring out. - Pull out the cigarette lighter and light the cigarette on the glowing coil.
+- Press on the cigarette lighter ⇒ Fig. 86 to activate it $\Rightarrow$ $\triangle$ . - Wait for the lighter to pop out slightly. - Pull out the cigarette lighter and light the cigarette on the glowing coil.

 - Improper use of the cigarette lighter can lead to serious injuries or start a fire. - Using the lighter carefully.
-Carelessness or negligence when using the cigarette lighter can cause burns and serious injuries. - The lighter only works when the ignition is turned on or the engine is running.
+Carelessness or negligence when using the cigarette lighter can cause burns, risk of injury. - The lighter only works when the ignition is turned on or the engine is running.
 To avoid the risk of fire, never leave children alone inside the vehicle.